 - You may require more operations (like overriding product information for a specific order or passing and capturing custom order and product attributes).
 In such cases, you can create a “checkout session” using the Store Builder Library or by making calls to the /sessions endpoint of the FastSpring API.

 - Optionally, you can provide known customer information as part of the session preparation.
-You can find more information at Customer Information, Accounts and single sign-on.
+You can find more information at Customer Information + Account Security.

 - After creating a session, you can initiate checkout using either a Web Storefront or a Popup Storefront.
 If you plan to use a Popup Storefront, Store Builder Library is required to initiate a checkout of the “prepared” checkout session.